Section A: What is the UK Service Supplier Visa?

 ---|---|

-When applying for a UK Service Supplier visa, in addition to being able to show proof of funds, there will also be an application fee and an immigration health surcharge for each year of stay in the UK.
-The application fee is set at £298 and the healthcare surcharge is also payable per year of leave.
+When applying for a UK Service Supplier visa, in addition to being able to show proof of funds, there will also be an application fee of £319 and an immigration health surcharge for each year of stay in the UK.
+The health surcharge is generally £1,035 per year for each applicant, including dependants.

 Read about the Immigration Healthcare Surcharge here >>

 Once an application for a UK Service Supplier visa has been made, and the applicant has proved their identity and provided their documentation, they’ll usually get a decision within 3 weeks if they’re outside the UK and 8 weeks if they’re inside the UK.
-In some cases, the applicant may be able to pay for a faster decision under the priority service – an additional £500 for a decision within 5 working days – or the super priority service, where a decision is given by the end of the next working day for an additional £1000.
+In some cases, the applicant may be able to pay for a faster decision under the priority service – an additional £500 for a decision within 5 working days – or the super priority service, where a decision is given by the end of the next working day for an additional £1,000.
+Availability of these faster services depends on location and demand.

 Read more about UK visa application processing here >>

-Section D: Extending a UK Service Supplier Visa
+Section D: Staying in the UK on a Service Supplier Visa

 Service Suppliers can come to the UK for up to either 6 or 12 months per assignment, depending on the trade agreement that they’re providing services under.
-They can also return to the UK for further assignments, although they’ll be subject to the maximum cumulative period for the GBM routes of 5 years in any 6 year period.
+They can also return to the UK for further assignments, although they’ll be subject to the maximum cumulative period for the GBM routes of 5 years in any 6 year period, which also includes time spent on predecessor Intra-Company Transfer visas.

 However, the UK Service Supplier visa is not a path to settlement, where the applicant would need to change to a different immigration route to be able to apply for indefinite leave to remain.